wurunduk/crashday-map-editor/README.md

 ## Usage
 ### General
-Hold middle mouse and drag to move around.
+Hold middle mouse and drag to move around
-Shift+middle mouse to rotate view.
+Shift+middle mouse to rotate view
-scroll wheel to move forwards/backwards.
+scroll wheel to move forwards/backwards
 ### Place tool
 Left mouse click to place a tile
 Right mouse to rotate